fluent/fluent-plugin-s3/README.md

 **`<format>` or format**

 Change one line format in the S3 object.
-Supported formats are "out_file", "json", "ltsv" and "single_value".
+Supported formats are "out_file", "json", "ltsv", "single_value" and other formatter plugins.
 See also [official Formatter article](https://docs.fluentd.org/formatter).

 * out_file (default).